Close

 2. Switch Prescription Drug Plans: Medicare Part D covers prescription drugs.
 During Open Enrollment, you can change your Part D plan to one that covers the medications you need at a lower cost.

-3. Return to Original Medicare: If you're currently in a Medicare Advantage plan but want to return to Original Medicare (Part A and Part B), you can do so during this period.
+3. Return to Original Medicare: You can do so during this period if you're currently in a Medicare Advantage plan but want to return to Original Medicare (Part A and B).
 You can also enroll in a standalone Part D plan if you choose.

 4. Enroll in a Medicare Supplement (Medigap) Plan: If you have Original Medicare and want to enhance your coverage, you can enroll in a Medicare Supplement plan.
 Medigap plans help cover out-of-pocket costs, such as deductibles and co-pays.